 Are your testosterone levels decreasing?
-Are you within the normal levels of testosterone?
 What can I do?
-If these are the types of questions you need to be answered Low T Clinic is happy to help.
+What are my options?
+If these are the types of questions you need answered Low T Clinic is happy to help.

 HOME HOW TREATMENT WORKS

 Low T Causes

 Age is typically the primary cause of the decline of your body’s testosterone levels.

 However, age isn’t the only cause of low testosterone levels.

 Your health also has a lot to do with this.
 That is why certain conditions can have a negative impact on your testosterone, whether by affecting the production of the hormone that triggers the testes to produce testosterone or affecting the testes directly.
 Some of these conditions include obesity, hemochromatosis, cirrhosis, diabetes, chronic kidney failure, and HIV.

 There are also types of medications that cause a drop in your testosterone level.
 Opiates used for pain medication, for example, can affect the production of testosterone if used for over longer periods of time.
 Corticosteroids used to treat asthma, back and neck pain, and chronic inflammatory conditions also affect testosterone levels.
 Finally, cancer treatments that use chemotherapeutic agents may affect the production of this hormone.